 In-House Veterinary Diagnostic Laboratory

-- Blood tests (i.e., thyroid medication monitoring, kidney monitoring)
+- Blood tests (for example, thyroid medication monitoring, kidney monitoring)

-- Fecal examinations (necessary to determine the presence of hookworms, whipworms, tapeworms, and roundworms)
+- Fecal examinations (testing for the presence of hookworms, whipworms, tapeworms, and roundworms)

 - Ear cytology

 - Mass cytology